What-if Analysis: Use Cases for Businesses & Implementation in Microsoft Power BI

 Next, we follow these steps:

-1. Select “line and stacked column chart” from the visualizations pane.
+1. Select “line and stacked column chart” from the visualization pane.

 2. Next, plot “Date” on the shared axis.

-3. Then, add the above-created measures in “Column Values” and “Line Values” fields.
+3. Then, add the above-created measures in the “Column Values” and “Line Values” fields.

-After plotting the data, we can customize the visual as per our preferences.
+After plotting the data, we can customize the visual per our preferences.

-The next step is to create a ‘What-if parameter’ to model fluctuations in the demand for electricity.
+The next step is to create a ‘What-if parameter’ to model fluctuations in the electricity demand.
 For this, follow these steps:

 1. Select the “Modelling” tab and click “New Parameter.”

-After setting up the What-if parameter, the next step is to incorporate this parameter into “What-if daily demand” measure that we created earlier.
-In this way, we will be able to simulate the fluctuation in power demand through the What-if parameter.
+After setting up the What-if parameter, the next step is to incorporate this parameter into the “What-if daily demand” measure we created earlier.
+In this way, we can simulate the fluctuation in power demand through the What-if parameter.
 The edited measure is shown below:

 Now, we can change the value of the What-if parameter, which will change the daily demand data.
 Further, we can also place the What-if parameter inside a “Card” to confirm its value, as shown below: